Browse by Medical Category

-The Meaningful Benefits of Early Palliative Care for Advanced Cancer - Research at Massachusetts General Hospital Cancer Center led by Jennifer S. Temel, MD, demonstrates that for advanced lung cancer patients, offering early palliative care on an outpatient or ambulatory basis complementes standard oncology and, unexpectedly, leads to longer median survival time.
+Research at Mass General Cancer Center led by Jennifer S. Temel, MD, demonstrates that for advanced lung cancer patients, offering early palliative care on an outpatient or ambulatory basis complements standard oncology and, unexpectedly, leads to longer median survival time.

 Palliative care focuses on a patient’s comfort and symptoms such as pain, shortness of breath and nausea, which are often substantial for people with cancer throughout their illness.
 But palliative care is usually delivered only in the last days or weeks of a patient’s life, and is usually provided on an inpatient basis.
 Research led by Jennifer S. Temel, MD, at Massachusetts General Hospital demonstrated in 2010 that for advanced lung cancer patients, offering early palliative care on an outpatient or ambulatory basis complemented standard oncology—and, unexpectedly, led to longer median survival time.